Directly Estimating Mixed-State Entanglement with Bell Measurement Assistance

 By employing 3 shots in both the outer and inner paths, we estimate $p_3$ with the FSRM scheme by calculating $O_3(\mathbf{b}_1,\mathbf{b}_2,\mathbf{b}_3|\vec{s})$ in Eq.~\eqref{p3_RM}.
 To mitigate measurement imperfections of BM, we utilize the information from measurement tomography \cite{luis1999complete} to update the function $O_3(\mathbf{b}_1,\mathbf{b}_2,\mathbf{b}_3|\vec{s})$ in Eq.\eqref{Eq_FSRM} by replacing the corresponding Bell basis of $\mathbf{b}_i$ with the real measurement $M_i$.
 Despite the practical fidelity of BM being less than 80\%, we can make the updated inaccuracy negligible being around $10^{-8}$, and proceed to estimate the true value of $p_3$.
 Further details on error amendment can be found in Sec.
 V of Ref.~\cite{supp}.

 Results from 10 independent experiments for a mixed state are depicted in Fig.~\ref{fig:data}.
 The tomography results indicate 2nd PT moment as $p_2=0.858$ and its 3rd one as $p_3=0.3580$.
 Utilizing the FSRM scheme and predicting from $N_U=10^4$ response numbers, we obtain experimental estimations of $\hat{p}_2 = 0.826 \pm 0.009$ and $\hat{p}_3 = 0.344 \pm 0.034$ (see Fig.~\ref{fig:data}(a) and (c)), converging to the true state values.
 Additionally, we estimate the mixed state entanglement as $\mc{N}_3=p_2^2-p_3 = 0.338\pm 0.019$ \cite{elben2020mixedstate}.
 The obtained entanglement value exceeds 0, affirming the existence of mixed-state entanglement.
 However, employing (one-shot) CS scheme using the same dataset as the FSRM scheme, we estimate $\hat{p}_2 = 0.593\pm 0.008$ and $\hat{p}_3=0.229\pm0.010$ (see Fig.~\ref{fig:data}(b) and (d)).
+The results in Fig.~\ref{fig:data}(a) and (c) validates our FSRM methods.
+And, the data in Fig.~\ref{fig:data}(a) and (b) comes from the same data without any mitigation, and the only difference is CS method ((b)) utilizes the information of unitary while the FSRM method ((a)) does not.
 Our analysis shows that the derivation of predictions of the CS scheme may come from the need for the exact information of the applied random unitaries and thus the unitary errors can affect much; whereas for the FSRM scheme, such kind of information is unnecessary.
 This discrepancy between CS and FSRM schemes aligns with our analysis regarding Gaussian noise in unitaries, as detailed in Sec.VI of Ref.~\cite{supp}.
 Consequently, FSRM proves to be more robust for noisy and practical devices.

 Finally, we investigate the statistical error of the FSRM scheme by taking $p_2$ of a two-photon state as an example.
 The total measurement time is $N=N_U*N_M$, i.e., the multiplication of rounds and shot-number.
 The impact of $N_M$ and $N$ on the convergence of the statistical error is illustrated in Fig.~\ref{fig:converging}, in which each line represents the results of over 100 independent experiments.
 For FSRM, one can get an estimation of every 2-shot from $N_M$-shot under the same unitary, and finally, the result is averaged for all $N_U$ unitaries.
 For RM, we utilize all $N_M$-shot under the same unitary to compute the conditional probability $\pr(\mb{b}|U)$, which becomes equivalent to our FSRM scheme as $N_M$ tends to be large enough, as shown in Fig.~\ref{fig:converging} for $N_M=200$.
 Notably, if $N$ is fixed, a smaller $N_M$, i.e., more diversifying unitaries, yields better performance.
 Through linear regression, we ascertain $\log \mathrm{Err} = -0.5\log N + 0.4393$ as $N_M=2$, and for RM ($N_M=200$), $\log \mathrm{Err} = -0.5\log N +0.8726$, which is labeled by a cross mark in Fig.~\ref{fig:converging}.
 Consequently, utilizing FSRM results in a 4.3 dB improvement in estimation compared to the original RM.